Dtriantis/Functionally-weighted-NN/README.md

 # Functionally weighted Convolutional Neural Networks

-This thesis was a part of my MSc program.
+This thesis was a part of my MSc.
-In this repo you will find code which was written for the experiments and the full report
+In this repo you will find code which was written for the experiments and the full thesis report

 ## Quick Summary
 In this thesis we introduce a new convolutional model where the weights are functions of a continuous variable, instead of a discrete indexed kernels.